 The legendary guitarist Stevie Ray Vaughan tragically died when a helicopter he was in crashed back in 1990.
-Originally, Eric Clapton would be in the helicopter, but he gave up traveling and Vaughan took his place on the aircraft.
+Originally, Eric Clapton would be in the helicopter, but he gave up traveling.
 One year after the tragic death, Clapton talked in an interview with Rolling Stone about the tragedy.

 What Eric Clapton said about Stevie Ray Vaughan after his tragic death:

 [I reacted] Much in the same way as I did to my son’s.
 I mean, there were more people involved, and the death of my son was a directly personal situation.

 Your agent, Bobby Brooks, also died in the crash.